 David Munkittrick is an associate in the Litigation Department.
 His practice encompasses a broad variety of complex commercial litigation and focuses on antitrust and intellectual property matters.
 He has litigated copyright, trademark, entertainment, antitrust and privacy matters in courts around the country, and is accredited by the International Association of Privacy Professionals as a Certified Information Privacy Professional.
+David maintains an active pro bono practice and has been repeatedly recognized as Empire State Counsel by the New York State Bar Association for his pro bono service.
+He also is a recipient of Proskauer’s Golden Gavel Award for excellence in pro bono work.

 Data security is big news.
 And so is the Federal Trade Commission (“FTC”).
 Put the two together in a crucible of litigation, and it is sure to be a blockbuster.
 That is what the closely-watched case FTC v.
 Wyndham, now pending before the Third Circuit Court of Appeals, is shaping up to be.